UX DESIGN • UX RESEARCH • CONTENT DESIGN

 Tools Used

-Figma, FigJam, Slack, Chat GPT, Zoom, Google workspace
+Figma, FigJam, Slack, Canva, Zoom, Google workspace

 My Responsibilities